okfn/handbook/text/recipes/howtogetdata.rst

 ^^^^^^^^^^^^^^

 HTML you find on the web can be atrocious.
 Here's a quick function that can help.
 We make use of the `lxml`_ library.
-It'svery good at understanding broken HTML and will render a perfectly-formed page for your extractor functions to
+It's very good at understanding broken HTML and will render a perfectly-formed page for your extractor functions.

 You may be concerned that this is computationally wasteful.
 This is true, but it can reduce lots of the irritation of extracting specific